rubymonsters/ruby-for-beginners/04_dont_believe.md

   there is no additional setup required.
 Later on, once you've written a good bunch of tests, it is a great idea to then learn RSpec, and try that one for a while.

+* One example of technology improving, adding features optimized for more advanced users, and thus making it harder to understand for newcomers is the aforementioned new hash syntax, at a rather small scale.
+Other examples are:
+  Rails' `resources` macro in routes (it is much easier to understand the whole concept if you type out these 7 routes yourself), and Rails' migrations (they've gone, for good reasons, from being numbered to being timestamped, making the naming choice `migrate:up` and `migrate:down` harder to understand; and they've introduced the method `change`, replacing the methods `up` and `down`)